 Schmookler’s political and social commentaries have appeared in newspapers around the nation, and on various national radio shows.
 As a speaker he has appeared at universities and other institutional forums around America.

-He is married, and the father of three grown children.
-He lives in the mountains on the western flank of the Shenandoah Valley in Virginia.
+He is married, and the father of three grown children (and grandfather of three).
+He lives with his wife in the mountains on the western flank of the Shenandoah Valley in Virginia.

 People have said this about Andy: